 Delivered by the Weald & Downland Living Museum and validated by the University of York

-Virtually every pre-modern building used timber in its construction, and there is a widespread need for conservators who have a specialist knowledge of timber and associated craft and repair techniques.
-This long-established course was set up by specialists in timber building conservation, and the module headings are:
+Over the past 30 years, the conservation of historic buildings has gained great importance in the building and heritage industries both in the UK and overseas.
+Virtually every pre-modern building used timber in its construction, and there is a widespread need for conservators with specialist knowledge of timber and associated craft and repair techniques.

 - Timber science and decay